SlamChillz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [101-rot13](./101-rot13) a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 ## The eggs of the brood need to be an odd number
 [102-odd](./102-odd) a script that prints every other line from the input, starting with the first line.
+## I'm an instant star.
+Just add water and stir
+[103-water_and_stir](./103-water_and_stir) a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+- WATER is in base water
+- STIR is in base stir.
+- The result should be in base bestchol